H4tch/hugo-plus/README.md

 * Streams
 * Layout Structure
 #### Future
-* More diverse layouts for Project, Homepage, etc.
+* More diverse layouts for Project, Homepage, Streams etc.
-* Project section page, summary, etc
-* Define parameters for Sections using .Site.Data.<section name>
+* Custom parameters for Sections using .Site.Data.<section name>
+* Reflect current page/section within the navigation bar
+	* Hugo 0.13 has IsCurrent and HasCurrent data fields
-* Rss links for Sections and "Taxonomy Ssctions"
+* Rss links for Sections and "Taxonomy Sections"
 * I think ".Render" functionality could be used for section specific "partials"
 	* May have to enter a certain "scope" though?
-* Follow buttons for author
-* Don't use partial system for customized Sections
+* Don't use partial system for customized Sections?
 	* Use `{{ template "file.html" }}`
 * Table of contents partial template
-* Customized Summary pages for different Sections
-	* Can I use shortcodes for more customizable/modular summary/content panels
-* Reflect current page/section within the navigation bar
-	* Hugo 0.13 has IsCurrent and HasCurrent data fields
-* Need to group content by year in more places, or add year to each list item
+* Need to group content by year in more places, or add year to the date of each item
 * 'Hide comments' button(When unhiding, the comments shouldn't have to reload)
 * URL shortener integration for sharing
-	* Best implementation would be to hook into a Go function?
+	* Hook into a Go function to interface with an api?
-* Host documentation for projects (via Doxygen)
+* Project Documentation hosting (via Doxygen)
 * Forum support (via Discourse)
+* Breadcrumbs
+	* Use Hugo's menu system or use .Site.Data
 * Shortcodes
-	* Youtube, with subscribe and other widgets?
-	* Breadcrumbs
-		* Use Hugo's menu system to render breadcrumbs?
-	* Stream posts
-	* Amazon Affiliate Links
-	* Google-trends
 	* Link to a Source File with syntax highlighting
 	* Gist
 	* Carousal